-Machine Learning Techniques for the Prediction of Combustion Events in Cooperative Fuel research Engine (CFR) at Homogeneous Charge Compression Ignition (HCCI) conditions.
-2020-01-1132
+Machine Learning Techniques for Classification of Combustion Events under Homogeneous Charge Compression Ignition (HCCI) Conditions 2020-01-1132

-This research assesses the capability of data-science models to predict the combustion events occurring for certain input conditions in Cooperative Fuel Research Engine (CFR) at Homogeneous Charge Compression Ignition (HCCI) conditions.
-The experimental data from CFR engine of University of Michigan (UM), operated at different input conditions for various gasoline type fuels was utilized for the study.
-The current study developed a capable machine learning framework to predict the auto-ignition propensity of a fuel under HCCI conditions.
-The combustion events happening at HCCI conditions in CFR engine are primarily classified into four different classes depending on the combustion phasing and pressure rise during the combustion in engine.
-The classes are: no ignition, normal combustion, high MPRR and early CA 50.
-Two machine learning (ML) models, K-nearest neighbors and Support Vector Machines, are compared for their classification capabilities of combustion events.
-Seven conditions are used as the input features for this ML models viz.
+This research evaluates the capability of data-science models to classify the combustion events in Cooperative Fuel Research Engine (CFR) operated under Homogeneous Charge Compression Ignition (HCCI) conditions.
+A total of 10,395 experimental data from the CFR engine at the University of Michigan (UM), operated under different input conditions for 15 different fuel blends, were utilized for the study.
+The combustion events happening under HCCI conditions in the CFR engine are classified into four different modes depending on the combustion phasing and cyclic variability (COVimep).
+The classes are; no ignition/high COVimep, operable combustion, high MPRR, and early CA50.
+Two machine learning (ML) models, K-nearest neighbors (KNN) and Support Vector Machines (SVM), are compared for their classification capabilities of combustion events.
+Seven conditions are used as the input features for the ML models viz.
 Research Octane Number (RON) of fuel, Sensitivity of fuel (S), fuel rate (J/L/cycle), oxygen mole fraction, intake temperature and pressure, and compression ratio.
-The entire data set consisting of 10,395 cases corresponding to 15 different fuel blends, operated at various input conditions was divided in to three sets – 70% for training, 15% for validation and 15% for testing.
-The accuracy metric used in this study is micro-precision, ideal for multi-classification problem with the amount of data for different classes in data set is not uniform.
-A good accuracy/precision of 94% was obtained with SVM model.
-Finally, a sensitive analysis was performed to deduce the most effective input features on establishing the combustion event.
-This study enables the engine researchers to implement a design of experiments (DOE) beforehand, carefully targeting the right input conditions for a fuel to enable a controlled combustion phasing at HCCI regime.
+The evaluation metric used in this study is micro-precision, which is ideal for a multi-classification problems given the limited amount of data available and the nonuniformity of the data set.
+The proposed SVM method achieved a higher average classification accuracy of 93.5% and better generalization performance than KNN (mean accuracy of 89.2%).
+A feature analysis was performed to deduce the most sensitive input features, and the model also facilitates building of correlations for the dependence of HCCI engine stability on various input features.
+This ML approach employed here can be extended to help engine researchers implement a design of experiments (DOE) beforehand, carefully targeting the right input conditions for fuel to enable controlled combustion phasing in the HCCI regime.

 Fabiyan Angikath Shamsudheen, Kiran Yalamanchi, Kwang Hee Yoo, Alexander Voice, Andre Boehman, Mani Sarathy